Arsenic Trioxide (Trisenox®)

 Warnings and Precautions

 - A serious syndrome may happen with the use of this drug which is known as Differentiation Syndrome.
-You may get a fever, weight gain, and breathing problems.
-You will be checked closely for signs of this syndrome.
+You may get a fever, weight gain, and have breathing problems.
+This can be life-threatening.

 - This drug may raise your risk of getting a second cancer